syang7081/RxJavaEventBus/README.md

 # RxJavaEventBus
-A simple event bus based on RxJava 2.0
+A simple event bus based on RxJava 2.0 for Android

 ## Sample usage